rgalla00/SiteEyeAttendance/README.md

 they are present by logging into the SiteEye Attendance website/extension, if they're attending physically.
 If attending digitally, the extension will automatically record a student's attendance by their logging into the lecture (Note: The scope of this project limits this automation to Blackboard Collaborate).
-This act of "indicating presence" then provides a notification to the teacher or lab assistant present for the class, who can then confirm the student presence with the press of a button.
+This act of "indicating presence" then provides a notification to the teacher or lab assistant present for the class, who can then confirm the student's presence with the press of a button.
 This off-loading of work on the teacher's end provides a more even spread of the workload required to maintain records of attendance.
 Addressing student attendance will provide a more accurate collection of data, regarding how often a student was on time for class, as well as allow for quicker dismissal from the